-The advantage of using container-managed persistence is that the enterprise Bean class is independent from the data source in which the entity is stored.
-The container tools can generate classes that use JDBC or JSQL to access the entity state in a relational database, or classes that implement access to a non-relational data source, such as IMS databases, or classes that implement function calls to existing enterprise applications.
+The advantage of using container-managed persistence is that the enterprise bean class is independent from the data source in which the entity is stored.
+The container tools can generate classes that use JDBC or JSQL to access the entity state in a relational data tabase, or classes that implement access to a non-relational data source, such as IMS databases, or classes that implement function calls to existing enterprise applications, such as SAP R/3 or CICS applications.

-The disadvantage is that sophisticated tools must be used at deployment time to map the enterprise Bean's fields to a data source.
+The disadvantage is that sophisticated tools must be used at deployment time to map the enterprise bean's fields to a data source.
 These tools and containers are typically specific to each data source.